InboxWhiz/gmail-declutter-extension/project-managment/epics.md

   - **Acceptance Criteria:**
     - Clicking "Confirm" deletes all the emails from the selected senders.

-- **User Story 2.4:**
-  **As a user**, I want a confirmation message after deleting the emails to ensure the deletion was successful.

-  - **Acceptance Criteria:**
     - After deleting the emails, a confirmation message is displayed notifying the user that the emails were successfully deleted.
-    - The confirmation message includes the number of emails deleted and a button to close the message.

 ---